ckhmer1/node-red-contrib-alexa-virtual-smarthome/README.md

 This is a checklist for the config:

-### Check the forward rule
+### Check the forward rule for /alexa/oauth

-* Open your browser at "https://YOUR_DOMAIN.COM/alexa/oauth", You should get the message "Wrong client id".
+* Open your browser at "https://YOUR_DOMAIN.COM/alexa/oauth"
+* You should get the message "Wrong client id".
+If not, check your port forwarding the reverse proxy config.

+### Check the forward rule for /alexa/token
+* Enable the debug log in the Node-Red Alexa node configuration.
+* Open your browser at "https://YOUR_DOMAIN.COM/alexa/token"
+* You should get the message "https://YOUR_DOMAIN.COM/alexa/token".
+If not, check your port forwarding the reverse proxy config.

+### Check the forward rule for /alexa/smarhome
+* Enable the debug log in the Node-Red Alexa node configuration.
+* Open your browser at "https://YOUR_DOMAIN.COM/alexa/smarhome"
+* You should get the message "https://YOUR_DOMAIN.COM/alexa/smarhome".
 If not, check your port forwarding the reverse proxy config.

 ### Check the lambda function